 What could be more tragic than a mother losing her life in the moment that she is giving life to her newborn?
-The visualization below shows how common this once was.
-In Finland – the country that today boasts the lowest maternal mortality in the world – we see that during much of the 19th century, maternal mortality hung between 800 and 1,000 deaths for every 100,000 births.
-In other words, each birth came with up to a 0.9% chance of death.
-And since women in Finland gave birth to 5 children on average at the time, this meant that the death of a new mother was no rare occurrence.
+The visualization shows how common this once was.
+In Finland – the country in which women today have the lowest risk to die from pregnancy-related causes – we see that during much of the 19th century, maternal mortality hung between 800 and 1,000 deaths for every 100,000 births.
+In other words, at each birth women faced a 0.9% chance of death.
+And since women in Finland gave birth to 5 children on average at the time, this meant that the death of mothers was no rare occurrence.

 The visualization also shows how maternal mortality has changed since then.
 Starting in the second half of the 19th century, the risk of dying during or after pregnancy has declined from 0.9% to 0.003%.
 Today, giving birth is 300-times safer than just a few generations ago.
 How was this possible?

 The story of the decline of maternal mortality is a story about scientific research and the importance of measurement.
-It began with an accidental controlled trial.
+Today medicine makes progress by relying on randomized controlled trials – the history of the decline of maternal mortality started with a kind of controlled trial, one that wasn’t planned, but which happened almost accidentally.

 The Vienna Maternity Hospital was divided into two wings and for some time the doctors had noticed a stark difference between the wings that they were not able to explain.
 Doctors and medical students were taught in the first wing, while midwives were taught in the second.
 In the first wing, every tenth (!) mother died of puerperal sepsis, while in the second ‘only’ one in 25 died.
 Crucially, women were admitted to the clinics not on the basis of how complicated their case was, but simply on alternate days – in other words, by random allocation.
 Unintentionally, the hospital had created the conditions suitable for a natural experiment.